Chart Color Schemes

 Coburg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 42 projects likely impacting the area.
-Key projects include Pentridge Precinct, Coburg Health and Community Services Precinct, Holstep Health Community Hub (Coburg), and Sydney Road Transport Corridor Upgrade.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 42 projects likely impacting the area.
+Notable projects include Pentridge Precinct, Coburg Health and Community Services Precinct, Holstep Health Community Hub (Coburg), and Sydney Road Transport Corridor Upgrade.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.